 Meet Lisa

 In January of 1983, Apple introduced the world to Lisa.
 Lisa was no person, however.
 Lisa was the first personal computer with a GUI (or graphical user interface) to be mass-marketed.
-While its creation proved to be a vital moment in the eventual push for GUIs in PCs, Lisa’s slow speed and gargantuan price tag of $10,000 meant it was destined to be unpopular.
+While its creation proved to be a vital moment in the eventual push for GUIs in PCs, Lisa’s slow speed and huge price tag of $10,000 meant it was destined to be unpopular.
 For all its pros and cons, Lisa’s impact on the future of the PC is too great to dismiss the invention as an outright failure.

 The CD Arrives